Yuto Adachi: 2016–2025: Debut with Pentagon and solo activities

 On October 10, 2016, Yuto officially debuted as a member of Pentagon with their first extended play Pentagon.
 He is the lead rapper and lead dancer in the group.
 Less than two months later, Yuto participated in Pentagon's second extended play Five Senses.
 He co-wrote the song "Engine", making this his first Pentagon's song after debuting as a Pentagon member.
 In 2017, he made a cameo in the drama Hello, My Twenties!
 2 with his bandmates as a member of Asgard.
 On September 24, Yuto challenged his first role as the MC for Japan-Korea 10th Anniversary KMF2017 which was held at Yokohama Arena.
 In 2018, Yuto co-hosted 69th Sapporo Snow Fest 10th Anniversary K-POP FESTIVAL 2018 along with Monsta X's Hyungwon and Target's Woojin.
 The MCs were selected for being born in a year in which the Olympics took place, Yuto was born in 1998 during Nagano Winter Olympic.
 In June 2021, Yuto began hosting his own bimonthly segment on Mnet Japan's program Mnet BANG!.

 In early 2023, Yuto became the co-host of the TV Tokyo program Who is your next?
 The Klobal Stage alongside ONF's U. On October 9, it was announced that he had left Cube Entertainment alongside fellow Pentagon members Yeo One, Yanan, Kino, and Wooseok.
 By the end of the month, he had signed with RINK Entertainment, moving his activity base to Japan.

-Yuto will release his first single Dat Girl, featuring the lead single "Dat Girl" and three other songs, on December 13.
+Yuto released his first extended play Dat Girl, featuring the lead single "Dat Girl" and three other songs, on December 13.

+On April 30, 2025, Yuto announced he would be fully restarting his solo career in Japan, signing with companies STARBASE and Horipro.
+He subsequently announced the release of his first EP album Blue Spring on May 14, feating lead single "Blue Spring" and three other songs.
+He was later featured in the Glay song "Unleashed", which was released in December.

+2026–present: Produce 101 Japan: Shinsekai and departure from Pentagon

+In January 2026, Yuto was announced as a Rap Trainer for the fourth season of Produce 101 Japan, titled Produce 101 Japan Shinsekai.

+On July 21, 2026, Cube Entertainment announced the departure of Yuto and Yan An from Pentagon, and that the group would continue its activities with 7 members.